sveltejs/prettier-plugin-svelte/README.md

 ## How to install manually

-First install Prettier and the plugin as a dev depenendency:
+First install Prettier and the plugin as a dev dependency:

 ```bash
 npm i --save-dev prettier-plugin-svelte prettier